 One of the country's oldest public parks - Mineral Spring Park in Williamston - is the home of the annual Spring Water Festival.
 The mineral spring was discovered on the property in 1842, and the land was later turned over to the small Anderson County town for a park.
 The spring still bubbles on the site, and the annual festival celebrates the town and the park with live music, food, games and a car show.

 The final Saturday in August brings a chance to celebrate the season in style at Summerfest.
-The festival in historic York includes a craft fair, food court, classic car show, three stages of musical entertainment and a host of children’s activities.
-There’s even a 4-H petting zoo and a giant scale model airplane fly-in.
-Summerfest runs from 9 a.m. until 5 p.m. and admission is free.
+The festival in historic York includes a craft fair, food court, classic car show, three stages of musical entertainment and a host of children's activities.
+There's even a 4-H petting zoo and a giant scale model airplane fly-in.
+The Friday night kick-off event features live music, food trucks and a beer garden.